 Why Are Bed Sheets So Expensive?

-I was helping a friend last week with her new furniture for her new house and we got into the conversation of this blog.
-She had ordered some new bedroom furniture and asked why bedding is so expensive?
-I decided to take a deep dive and check out why bedding and sheets can be more expensive than you realize.
+I was helping a friend last week with her new furniture for her new house, and we talked about this blog.
+She had ordered some new bedroom furniture and asked why the bedding was so expensive.
+I decided to dive deeply and check why bedding and sheets can be more expensive than you realize.

-Sheets and other bedding items are high priced based on the raw materials used in the manufacturing process.
-Higher thread counts, materials like Egyptian cotton and other higher quality materials cost more to manufacture, with labor costs, so the price is passed to the consumer for higher quality bedding and sheets.
+Sheets and other bedding items are high-priced based on the raw materials used in manufacturing.
+With higher thread counts, materials like Egyptian cotton and other higher-quality materials cost more to manufacture, with labor costs, so the price is passed to the consumer for higher-quality bedding and sheets.

-Of course, big brand names can be priced higher than the off-brand, but it does not necessarily mean that it is a higher quality pieces of bedding.
-Two different companies delivering the same 400 Thread Count sheets with 100% organic cotton should be around the same manufacturing costs and pretty close on price considering the raw materials and labor costs.
-The only real difference is the brand name and if both sets carry a GOTS (Global Organic Textile Standard), by all means, save a little money and get the off brand.
+Of course, big brand names can be priced higher than off-brand, but it does not necessarily mean it is a higher-quality piece of bedding.
+Two companies delivering the same 400 Thread Count sheets with 100% organic cotton should be around the exact manufacturing costs and close on price considering the raw materials and labor costs.
+The only real difference is the brand name, and if both sets carry a GOTS (Global Organic Textile Standard), by all means, save a little money and get the off-brand.

-Also, always go for natural material instead of synthetic materials.
+Also, always go for natural materials instead of synthetic materials.
 I am a big fan of going as all-natural as possible!

 The True Cost of Bedding

 The cost of your bedding and sheets should be based on the materials used to create it.
-Materials like cotton, tencel, polyester, silk and bamboo have different costs to produce.
-Bedding companies have to take this into account when making and selling a product.
+Materials like cotton, Tencel, polyester, silk, and bamboo have different production costs.
+Bedding companies have to consider this when making and selling a product.
 A difference in quality sheets is what we are looking for.

-Cotton is the popular fabric used when making sheets and bedding due to its readily available, fairly inexpensive and pretty effective.
-It’s soft, durable, breathable and easy to care for.
+Cotton is the popular fabric used when making sheets and bedding because it is readily available, inexpensive, and cost-effective.
+It’s soft, durable, breathable, and easy to care for.

-Bedding and linen sheets with a higher thread count is more expensive to produce and, in most cases, are noticeably more expensive.
-When asking, why is bedding so expensive, this is a simple answer why.
+Bedding and linen sheets with a higher thread count are more expensive to produce and, in most cases, are noticeably more expensive.
+When asking why bedding is so expensive, this is a simple answer.

-For example, if you have a high thread count linen sheet made from Egyptian cotton versus a low thread count sheet made from conventional cotton, there will be a pretty big price difference.
-The Egyptian cotton is considered to be the most luxurious type of linen bedding options you can purchase.
+For example, if you have a high thread count linen sheet made from Egyptian cotton versus a low thread count sheet made from conventional cotton, there will be a pretty hefty price difference.
+Egyptian cotton is considered to be the most luxurious type of linen bedding option you can purchase.

 “To help us wade through the many styles and fabrics out there a crisp cotton percale, a silky sateen, or something in between we reached out to design experts and tastemakers for their recommendations on the best bedsheets to buy, from classic, white Egyptian cotton to ecofriendly linen to completely bespoke sets.
 (And if you want to look at even more sheets, we found the best-reviewed bedsheets on Amazon, too.)
 Most of the options on this list are sold in sets that come with a fitted sheet, a flat sheet, and two pillowcases or pillow shams, but we’ve noted if pieces are sold separately.” (nymag.com)